|

 I mounted a little nylon cable clamp to one of the screws securing

-the top plate of the carb.
-This cable clamp holds the choke cable
+the top plate of the carb to clamp the choke cable

 the carb and distributor vibrates and breaks when you drive wash